 Project Archaeology in Kansas

-These two Project Archaeology lessons are available for distribution to classrooms across the state.
+These lessons are available for distribution to classrooms across the state.
 The lessons can be ordered in sets of 10 for only the cost of shipping and handling.

 Project Archaeology in Kansas is part of a national heritage education program.
 In 2008 the National Council for the Social Studies endorsed Project Archaeology: Investigating Shelter curriculum.

-The design of our materials is based on the "Understanding by Design" concept of Grant Wiggins and Jay McTighe.
-The unit supports reading through the content areas of social studies and science.
+Based on the "Understanding by Design" concept of Grant Wiggins and Jay McTighe, the unit supports reading through the content areas of social studies and science.
 Through critical reading skills, students will be better able to make informed decisions and choices about the world in which they live.
-The unit consists of three parts: the student magazine, the student journal, and a teacher guide CD.
+The unit consists of three parts: the student magazine, the student journal, and a teacher guide.

 It makes a wonderful introduction to ancient cultures.
 Thanks for writing this.
 The kids have no connection to ancient Egypt but now they see that they are a culture just like the one in western Kansas.
 It has been a great start to our Social Studies year.